Stay Gold (horse)

 Stay Gold (ステイゴールド, March 24, 1994 – February 5, 2015) was a Japanese Thoroughbred racehorse who had his greatest success in international races.
 He was sired by Sunday Silence and was out of the mare Golden Sash by Dictus.
 Famously known as a "Silver Collector", running good results but unable to win in major races; he eventually won the Dubai Sheema Classic and Hong Kong Vase towards the end of his career.
-He is also a successful sire in Japan after his retirement from racing.
+He also became a successful sire in Japan after his retirement from racing.